Oumaymabamoh/Sql_Data_Mart/README.md

 Before using the Data Mart, ensure that you have the following software installed on your operating system:

 - **PostgreSQL Database:** This system relies on a PostgreSQL database for data storage and retrieval.
 You must have PostgreSQL installed on your system.
-You can download and install PostgreSQL from the [official website](https://www.postgresql.org/download/).
+You can download and install PostgreSQL from the [here](https://www.postgresql.org/download/).

 - **pgAdmin (Optional):** While not mandatory, using a tool like pgAdmin can greatly simplify database management tasks.
 You can download pgAdmin from [here](https://www.enterprisedb.com/downloads/postgres-postgresql-downloads).